ivy-llc/ivy/docs/partial_source/contributing/9_devices.rst

 The :code:`device` argument is generally not included for functions which accept arrays in the input and perform operations on these arrays.
 In such cases, the device of the output arrays is the same as the device for the input arrays.
-In cases where the input arrays are located on different devices, an error will be thrown.
+In cases where the input arrays are located on different devices, an error will generally be thrown, unless the function is specific to distributed training.

 The :code:`device` argument is handled in `_function_w_arrays_dtype_n_dev_handled`_ for all functions except those appearing in `NON_WRAPPED_FUNCTIONS`_ or `NON_DEV_WRAPPED_FUNCTIONS`_.
 This is similar to how :code:`dtype` is handled, with the exception that functions are omitted if they're in `NON_DEV_WRAPPED_FUNCTIONS`_ in this case rather than `NON_DTYPE_WRAPPED_FUNCTIONS`_.
+This function calls `ivy.default_device`_ in order to determine the correct data type.
-As discussed above, this is applied to all applicable function dynamically during `backend setting`_.
+As discussed in the :ref:`Function Wrapping` section, this is applied to all applicable function dynamically during `backend setting`_.

-Overall, the device is inferred as follows:
+Overall, `ivy.default_device`_ infers the device as follows:

 #. if the :code:`device` argument is provided, use this directly
-#. otherwise, if an array is present in the arguments (very rare if :code:`device` is present), \
+#. otherwise, if an array is present in the arguments (very rare if the :code:`device` argument is present), \
    set :code:`arr` to this array.
 This will then be used to infer the device by calling :code:`ivy.dev` on the array
-#. otherwise, if no arrays are present in the arguments (by far the most common case if :code:`device` is present), \
+#. otherwise, if no arrays are present in the arguments (by far the most common case if the :code:`device` argument is present), \
    then use the global default device, \
-   which currently can either be :code:`cpu` or :code:`gpu:idx`, \
+   which currently can either be :code:`cpu`, :code:`gpu:idx` or :code:`tpu:idx`. \
-   but more device types and multi-node configurations are in the pipeline. \
    The default device is settable via :code:`ivy.set_default_device`.

 For the majority of functions which defer to `_function_w_arrays_dtype_n_dev_handled`_ for handling the device,